 But this perception is perhaps altering given how much the world has changed over recent years, spurring our reliance on all things digital.
 As our social interactions have reduced due to the Covid-19 pandemic, brands have used modern methods to connect with their audiences.

 Using traditional media methods for advertising purposes is no longer the norm, with WARC claiming the following:

 “2020 was the worst year on record for traditional advertising media.”

-As technology has developed, costs have reduced meaning augmented reality can be a cost-effective marketing tool.
+As technology has developed, costs have been reduced meaning augmented reality can be a cost-effective marketing tool.
 With support, technical challenges can be overcome, allowing brands to achieve a memorable and engaging augmented reality advertising campaign.

-Our favourite top 4 AR ad campaigns
+Our favourite top 4 AR advertising campaigns

 1. EE 5G Web AR Experience Featuring Rita Ora

-In 2020 EE was the most notable brand to launch an immersive AR-based campaign to highlight their 5G service and demonstrate the capabilities of Apple’s iPhone 12 Pro.
-The web-based AR experience gave users a performance from Rita Ora (as an avatar) and her latest single in their own home.
+In 2020 EE was the most notable brand to launch an immersive AR-based advertising campaign to highlight their 5G service and demonstrate the capabilities of Apple’s iPhone 12 Pro.
+The web-based AR experience gave users a performance from Rita Ora (as an avatar) and her latest single in their own homes.
 After the performance had ended users were shown a button saying “Discover the Power of 5G” which took them to the EE website.

 2. Vaseline 150 Years of Healing